hmcguire0583/portfolio/README.md

 Basic React Portfolio

---> trying to expand to NEXT.JS
---> Currently working on Navbar Menu for Mobile
+--> trying to expand to NEXT.JS (probably not anymore lol) --> Currently working on Navbar Menu for Mobile (still)